circular-o/circular/docs/frameworks/vue-2.md

 <o-input v-o-model="name"></o-input>
 ```

-?> Are you using Shoelace with Vue?
+?> Are you using %LIBRARY_NAME% with Vue?
 [Help us improve this page!](%REPO_URL%/blob/next/docs/frameworks/vue-2.md)